In this post, I discuss the basics of nonprofit organizations, why they are necessary, and the essential role they play in our society.

 In previous posts, I have written about various business organizations and factors to consider when picking a business form.
-Now, however, I would like to discuss a different type of organization entirely: nonprofit organizations.
+Now, however, I would like to discuss different types of organizations entirely: nonprofit organizations.

-Whether charities, fraternal organizations, political action groups, or sports leagues, nonprofit organizations come in many forms and serve a variety of purposes.
-As their name suggests, however, they are united by the fact that, unlike businesses, they do not exist to make a profit.
+Whether charities, fraternal organizations, political action groups, or sports leagues, nonprofit organizations come in many forms.
+They serve a variety of purposes.
+As their name suggests, however, one common characteristic unites them.
+Unlike businesses, they do not exist to turn a profit.

 An Overview of the Nonprofit Sector

-Nonprofit organizations cannot distribute their net income as a profit, particularly not to those who control it.
+Nonprofit organizations cannot distribute their net income as a profit.
+They particularly cannot pay out any excess funds to those who control them.
 Plainly put, nonprofit organizations cannot pay dividends.
-Any “profit” that a nonprofit organization may make must be used to further the accepted nonprofit purpose of the organization.
+Any “profit” that a nonprofit organization may make must further the organization’s accepted nonprofit purpose.

 So, what are some accepted nonprofit purposes for which such organizations can exist?
-I will discuss this in much greater detail in a future post, but some common purposes include religious, charitable, and social advocacy.
+I will discuss this in much greater detail in a future post.
+Some common purposes, however, include religious, charitable, and social advocacy.
 So, the First Baptist Church, the Red Cross, and Citizens United are examples of those respective categories.

-There are a lot of nuances to this issue, but for our purposes here, the tax code outlines acceptable nonprofit purposes that generally center around activities beyond serving the members of the organization.
+There are a lot of nuances to this issue.
+For our purposes here, the tax code outlines acceptable nonprofit purposes.
+These generally center around activities beyond serving the members of the organization.

 The Law and Nonprofit Organizations

-The body of law governing nonprofit organizations is significantly different than that which governs for-profit businesses.
-While traditional corporate law serves to protect shareholders from the actions of the board of directors and officers and to ensure that the corporation is run for its stated purpose—that is, generally, to maximize value for shareholders—nonprofit law serves to protect the donors of the organization.
+The body of law governing nonprofit organizations is significantly different than that which regulates for-profit businesses.
+Traditional corporate law serves to protect shareholders from the actions of the board of directors and officers.
+It also helps ensure that the corporation is run for its stated purpose—generally, to maximize shareholder value.
+Nonprofit law, however, serves to protect the donors of the organization.

-So, laws exist to prevent organization insiders from enriching themselves and to ensure that donations are not used for purposes alien to the stated purpose of the organization.
-So, if one of those save the children organizations began using a significant amount of its donations to serve partisan political purposes, that could pose a potential problem.
+So, laws prevent organization insiders from enriching themselves and ensure that donations advance the stated purpose of the organization.
+So, if a save the children organization begins promoting partisan political causes, that could pose a problem.

-(There are also significant issues related to the activity of the organization and the deductibility of the donations, which I will discuss in a future post.)
+(There are also significant issues related to the activity of the organization and the deductibility of donations.
+I will discuss this in a future post.)

-That does not mean that insiders cannot be paid a “reasonable” salary, or that charities cannot spend money in controversial ways.
-Indeed, some charities have attracted a lot of attention for how little they actually spend on their stated charitable activity compared to overhead, salaries, and administrative costs.
+That does not mean that nonprofit organizations cannot pay insiders a “reasonable” salary.
+Neither does the law prevent charities from spending money in controversial ways.
+Indeed, the media has run stories about charities that spend little on their stated charitable purpose.
+These organizations often spend the bulk of their donations on overhead, salaries, and administrative costs.
 The line between what is acceptable and what is not is often a blurry one.

-One item in particular that tends to get media attention is executive salaries.
-Goodwill received attention, for example, when media outlets reported that its CEO made more than $800,000 per year.
-So, if nonprofit organizations cannot distribute their profits to insiders, why are executives at these organizations allowed to make so much money?
+Executive salaries tend to garner the most media attention.
+For example, media outlets have reported that Goodwill’s CEO makes more than $800,000 per year.
+As I stated above, nonprofit organizations cannot distribute their profits to insiders.
+Why, then, do executives at these organizations make so much money?

 The law uses a reasonableness test.
 That is, courts look to see if the salaries earned by nonprofit insiders are reasonable.
-Unreasonable salaries will be considered distribution of profits, which would undermine the organization’s nonprofit status.
+The IRS considers unreasonable wages a distribution of profits.
+This would, of course, undermine the organization’s nonprofit status.

 So, what constitutes a reasonable salary?
 Is $800,000 a reasonable salary for an employee of a nonprofit organization?
-After all, tax deductible donations are (often) paying that salary.
+After all, tax-deductible donations are (often) funding that salary.

-In determining whether salaries are reasonable, courts will compare the salaries of nonprofit insiders with those at equivalent for-profit organizations.
-So, a court may look at an executive’s salary at a nonprofit organization and compare it to the salary of an executive with similar responsibilities at a similarly sized for-profit firm.
+In determining reasonableness, courts will compare the salaries of nonprofit insiders with those at equivalent for-profit organizations.
+So, a court may compare the income of a nonprofit insider with the wages of a similarly-situated executive at a comparatively sized for-profit firm.

-While the idea that leaders of charities should not make much money seems noble, the federal government does not seek to enforce this ideal through the tax code.
-Congress wanted to provide nonprofit organizations the flexibility to attract talent from the for-profit world, should they so choose.
-This often requires offering comparable compensation packages, which, for better or worse, is perfectly legal.
+The idea that leaders of charities should not make much money seems noble.
+The federal government does not, however, seek to enforce this ideal through the tax code.
+Congress wanted to provide nonprofit organizations the flexibility to attract talent from the for-profit world.
+This often requires offering comparable compensation packages.
+For better or worse, this is perfectly legal.

 The Role of the Nonprofit Sector